specmore/spectacular-helm/spectacular/README.md

 This chart is configured to deploy Spectacular v0.1.0.

 ## Changelog
+### v0.2.5
+- Change deployments to use new Spectacular app v0.2.2 images.

 ### v0.2.4
 - Change deployment to use Loginsrv release with `latest` tag.
 - Change deployments to use new Spectacular app v0.2.1 images.